• Cake

 Make the Chocolate Ganache

 • In a saucepan over medium-high heat, warm heavy whipping cream until it just starts to simmer.
 I always look for small bubbles forming around the edge and a soft simmer starting in the middle.
-When it's reached this point, pour the cream into your bowl of chocolate and let sit for about 30 seconds.Ā
+When it's reached this point, pour the cream into your bowl of chocolate and let sit for about 30 seconds.

 • Whisk it together until it’s uniform in consistency and there are no bits of chocolate left on your whisk.
-Cool ganache at room temperature for 10-20 minutes, or until the ganache itself is room temperature or slightly above.Ā
+Cool ganache at room temperature for 10-20 minutes, or until the ganache itself is room temperature or slightly above.

 Assembly

-• After the Peppermint Mocha Cakes have cooled completely, level and torte the layers to your desired height.
-Then, fill and frost the cake with Coffee Buttercream.
+• After the peppermint mocha cakes have cooled completely, level and torte the layers to your desired height.
+Then, fill and frost the cake with coffee buttercream.
 To create the look pictured, place the cake in the refrigerator for at least 30 minutes before dripping with chocolate ganache.
 Here are tips on how to create the perfect drip.
 Place the dripped cake back into the refrigerator for 5 minutes to let the drip set before pressing on the crushed candy cane pieces by hand.

 Notes